marcoderito/fantasy_football/README.md

 ## Customization

 - Modify optimization parameters (swarm size, iterations, mutation rates) in `optimization.py`.
-- Adapt the PDF report content and graphical visualizations in `report_generator.py`.

-## Acknowledgements

-This project was inspired by the Fuzzy Self-Tuning PSO paper and the course materials provided in the course zip file.
-Special thanks to the course instructors for their guidance and support.

 ## License

 This project is for educational purposes.
-Feel free to modify and use it for your own projects or coursework.